 Stopping Evolution

-If you are running GeneHunter in Excel and wish to stop evolution, there are two ways to do this: strike the Control (Ctrl) key and the Break key or strike the Escape (Esc) key.
+If you are running GeneHunter in Excel and wish to stop evolution, there are two ways to do this: strike the Control (Ctrl) key AND the Break key or strike the Escape (Esc) key.
 It is usually more effective to strike the Ctl and Break keys.